-“Identity theft” is just what it sounds like; it’s the process of stealing someone else’s personal information (or their identity) for financial gain.
+“Identity theft” is just what it sounds like; it’s the process of stealing someone else’s personal information (or their identity) with the intent to commit a crime, most often for financial gain.
 From drained bank accounts to poor credit ratings and even legal issues, identity theft can have some serious implications.
 Outsmart fraudsters by understanding the kinds of information they’re looking for and some simple steps you can take to prevent identity theft.

 Identity thieves are looking for as much personal information as they can find, but according to the RCMP, they’re especially interested in your:

 - Social Insurance Number (SIN)